Alaska Daily Fantasy

 Gambling Laws in Alaska

 Though Alaska has the most land mass of any U.S. state, it also has the sparsest population.
 So while gambling definitely exists in the state, there isn’t as much of a gambling lobby or legislative push in Alaska as you might find elsewhere in the country.
 For the most part, different forms of gambling are either completely illegal or unlegislated.
+That would include any Alaska casino facilities.
 Land-based casinos are illegal, as are their online counterparts.
 Though the state does have tribal gambling establishments, these only offer games of bingo or so-called ‘pull tab’ games.
 Pull tab games are a type of scratch card, where tabs can be pulled from a card to reveal symbols and form a winning combination.

 Many locals find ways around the restrictive land laws by gambling on cruises in international or Canadian waters.
 Here, they can enjoy slot machines and table games at their leisure.
 Games of poker are typically permitted in Alaska if they fall under the state’s charity gambling laws, meaning no profit can be made from hosting the games.